Meditate to fall asleep

 - 1.2 How Does Meditation Affect Sleep?

-sleep meditation, if you do any research about meditation and how it can help you fall asleep, you’ll be amazed at the countless amount of studies and personal stories of people that have been able to successfully fall asleep within no time at all.
+sleep meditation, if you do any research about meditation and how it can help you fall asleep.
+You’ll be amazed at the amount people helpt with meditation.The countless studies and personal stories of people that have been able to successfully fall asleepuseing meditation.
 If you’re anything like me, you value your sleep and want to try to achieve it as fast as possible.

-When we meditate it puts our mind into the same physiological state as when we become sleepy (https://www.sleep.org/articles/how-to-meditate-before-bed/).
+When we meditate it puts our mind into the simular physiological state as sleepy.
 When we’re in a state of drowsiness it will make it a lot easier for us to drift off into wonderland and peacefully get a good night’s rest.

 how to convert sleep into meditation

-Trying to get a good night’s sleep at night can at times be difficult, tossing and turning and laying there with our eyes closed for what seems like an entire eight hours.
+Trying to get a good night’s sleep can at times be difficult.
+Tossing and turning and laying there with our eyes closed for what seems like an entire eight hours.

 It’s not fun and no one wants to do it.
 Luckily for us, we can quickly achieve a state of relaxation and drift into slumber with the aid of meditation.